*** 20th Anniversary: 2003 to 2023 ***

 - Estimates of how much pollution people are likely to be exposed to in different areas based on predicted pollution concentrations and population data.

 Depending on the model's complexity, the quality of the input data, and the specific conditions of the atmosphere being modeled, air pollution assessment models have different levels of accuracy.
-However, they're generally considered useful for predicting and managing pollution.
+However, we're better off with them than without.

-Finally, air pollution assessment models have spatial and temporal limitations.
-The models can't predict pollution levels in small, localized areas or capture short-term pollution effects.
-Despite these limitations, air pollution assessment models are an important tool for managing and reducing air pollution, because they provide valuable information for policy-making and regulatory decision-making, and they can help identify areas and populations most at risk.
+Finally, air pollution assessment models have their limitations.
+They can't predict pollution levels in small, localized areas or capture short-term pollution effects.
+However, air pollution assessment models help us manage and reduce air pollution, as they guide our future activities and minimize health risks.

 Air pollution assessment model issues